-Cannes on the Mediterranean shore is a delightful city to visit at any time of the year.
-It's known for its glamour, particularly in May when the annual Cannes Film Festival attracts the greatest film stars in the world.
-It's a big seaside resort on the Mediterranean shore, Cannes has top hotels and also lots of good, sandy and free public beaches.
-And it's a perfect jumping off point for other towns along this glitzy part of the Côte d'Azur, as well as day trips to two of the beautiful Iles de Lérins islands.
+Cannes on the French Riviera is a delightful city to visit any time of the year.
+It is known for its glamour, particularly in May when the annual Cannes Film Festival attracts the greatest film stars in the world.
+A big seaside resort on the Mediterranean shore, Cannes has top hotels and also lots of good, sandy, and free public beaches.
+And Cannes is a perfect jumping-off point for other towns along this glitzy part of the Côte d'Azur, as well as day trips to two of the beautiful Iles de Lérins islands.
 Visitors will find interesting museums, a colorful covered market full of fresh local produce, nice parks with hiking trails, and some upscale shopping areas not to be missed.

 Few spots better symbolize the glamour of Cannes than La Croisette, the stretch of sidewalk that runs for roughly 1.25 miles (2 kilometers) along the shoreline.
-La Croisette looks out to the Mediterranean on one side and is lined with top palace hotels like the Martinez, the Carlton and the Cannes Intercontinental on the other, all separated by a stately line of palm trees.
+La Croisette looks out to the Mediterranean on one side and is lined with historic hotels, casinos, restaurants, gardens, and more.

-There are vendors selling souvenirs, billboards promoting the film festival and upscale shops across the street.
-Best of all, there are wonderful cafés along the beach and, for a fee, you can rent a sun-lounger and umbrella on one of the private beaches belonging to the hotels and sip an extremely expensive drink a few feet from the water.
+There are vendors selling souvenirs and upscale shops across the street.
+Best of all, there are wonderful cafés along the beach and, for a fee, you can rent a lounge chair and umbrella on one of the private beaches belonging to the hotels and sip a refreshing drink a few feet from the water.

 Check out the guide to the Cannes Film Festival for more information on what (and who) to see where.